 Even small proteins can't diffuse from cell to cell.

-Endoderm folds inward from both ends toward the middle, in a process separate from the internalization of mesoderm.
+In insect eggs, endoderm folds inward from both ends toward the middle, in a process separate from the internalization of mesoderm.

-Neural ectoderm is internalized by many separate cells, ingression on the lower surface.
+In insect eggs, neural ectoderm is internalized by many separate cells, ingression on the lower surface.

 There is a very old theory, now supported by some new molecular evidence, that arthropods evolved as upside-down equivalents of vertebrates, or that vertebrates evolved upside-down, relative to arthropods.
 Heart on the top; Nerve cord on the bottom!
 This old theory turns out to be supported by discoveries of in what places several transcription factors are synthesized.